nathan-j-brenner/masonPingPong/readme.md

 ## Round 2
-Mardown is really easy way to write code, a lot of software is documented in markdown.
+Markdown is really easy way to write code, a lot of software is documented in markdown.
 The website above gives you some ways to add styles without writing html, but you can write html in `*.md` or `*.markdown` files.

 To recap what you've already done: You've cloned a remote repo.
 Essentially you're making a copy of the remote, and saving it on your computer for you to work on.
 That copy on your computer is the local copy.
 The remote is in this case on gitHub, which is basically the cloud.